 Simple vodka cocktails are an easy way to get people to try new things.
 Not everyone likes brown, bitter, stirred so the trick is to use something they are familiar with.

 When Chambord decided to do a promotion to help sell their liqueur, the French Martini recipe was born, and it is one of the few corporate creations that has developed a loyal following.

-Last year I drank Sazerac’s, this year it seemed Vieux Carré’s were my drink of choice.
-New Orleans has such an interesting history, especially as the birth place of the cocktail.
-But, finding a good cocktail in New Orleans can be a task.
-Forget Bourbon Street, except for a rare few establishments.
+New Orleans has such an interesting drink history but, finding a good cocktail, like a Vieux Carre, in New Orleans can be a task.
+The city has become a centre for partying and that means quantity, not quality for many bars.
+Forget Bourbon Street for cocktails, except for a rare few establishments.
 Some other places in the French Quarter offer […]

 Cocktails that have been around for over 100 years are popular because they are well balanced, complex and enjoyable.
 The Singapore Sling is one of those cocktails.

 How much alcohol does a cocktail have in it?
 It’s not to hard to figure out if you can do a simple calculation.

 Dairy products may not always mix well with cocktails, but with a few tricks, a little cream can be a cocktails best friend.

 Just prior to prohibition, a great little booklet was put out by The Wine and Spirit Bulletin called Beverages De Luxe.
 It is a collection of articles, and recipes, written by owners of distilleries and others in the business.
 Some of the contributors include George Brown (Brown and Foreman) and A.M.
 Hanauer (Hamburger Distillery, Pittsburgh, PA) among many others.
 Hanauer […]